10 Best places to live in Baja California (2024)

 10. La Paz

-La Paz is the capital of Baja California Sur, known for its eco-tourism located along the Malecon (aka waterfront) facing the Sea of Cortez.
+La Paz is the capital of Baja California Sur, known for its eco-tourism and outdoor opportunities.

 Just a short boat ride from La Paz is Isla Espiritu Santo, a UNESCO World Natural Heritage Site that’s home to pristine beaches, stunning turquoise waters, and an incredible array of marine life like whales, dolphins, and manta rays.

 La Paz is within driving distance from Los Cabos, and it also has an international airport with daily flights to the United States and Mexico.
-It’s a perfect option if you don’t want to deal with the tourist crowds of Cabo and enjoy more local flair.
+It’s a perfect option if you don’t want to deal with the tourist crowds of Cabo and enjoy more local flair with a more quiet pace of life.

 It also has a slower and more relaxed pace of life than Cabo, but you will find just as many amenities here.
 Housing prices were lower than in Cabo, but you can find just as many great stores, restaurants, and local markets where you can get fresh produce.